Table of contents

 ARRL Field Day timeline

-The event is temporarily suspended due to World War II.
-Field Day returned in 1946 and has been held every year since.
+The event is temporarily suspended due to World War II, returning in 1946.

 The global health pandemic led to event organizers declaring it is ‘time to adapt,’ encouraging participants to try a new approach to their station for Field Day 2020 to meet public health guidelines.